onepanelio/core-docs/docs/deployment/configuration/minio.md

    .NET:       https://docs.min.io/docs/dotnet-client-quickstart-guide
 ```

-Once your server's running, you'll need to set port for Minio server to public so kubectl can sync all FTPs into your local Minio server.
+Once your server's running, you'll need to set the port for Minio server into public so kubectl can sync all FTPs into your local Minio server.
 To do this we'll use [Ngrok](https://ngrok.com/), this tool exposes local servers behind NATs and firewalls to the public internet over secured tunnels.

 Open a separate terminal and install